layilin/SP23-33852/_annotations/book4.md

 [place] 125.9 Sanaga.
 Most likely the Senegal river, which empties into the Atlantic ocean at St. Louis on Senegal's northern border with Mauritania.
 There is a Sanaga river that empties into the Gulf of Guinea just south of Douala in modern Cameroon, but this appears to have been called the Cameroon or Camarones river prior to the mid-nineteenth century.

 125.11 brede.
 Braid.

+126.14 a muse that pities thy distressful state.
+Despite the fact that *The Sugar-Cane* is unequivocally pro-slavery, Grainger affects a tone of regret and sympathy for the enslaved in these opening lines of Book IV.
+Note how these sentiments clash with Grainger's drive to promote sugar cultivation, and how he attempts to resolve them in the final pages of the poem.

+126.16 wishes freedom to the race of man.
+By invoking a singular "race of man," Grainger seems to promote a theory of *monogenesis* -- a theory consistent with the creation story of Genesis that all humans descend from a common ancestor.
+An alternate theory -- of *polygenesis* -- argued that the different races represented different species, each descended from different ancestors.
+In the eighteenth century, olygenesis was often used to argue the relative superiority and inferiority of races, and to support slavery.
+Despite Grainger's claim here and on lines 236-238 below, he spends the next 100 lines of the poem arguing for distinctions between various African peoples.

 126.21 Caribbe's.
 The Caribbean's.